 Individuals diagnosed with epilepsy, hemophilia, peptic ulcers, or other bleeding disorders are strongly discouraged from using fennel essential oils.
 This also includes individuals on medication for diabetes or anticoagulants.

 If used improperly, fennel essential oil may produce hallucinations and confusion, convulsions and spasms, skin sensitivity, or nausea and vomiting.
 Photosensitivity and increased dermatitis risk are associated with overdose of fennel essential oil.6

 As with all other essential oils, it is advisable to consult with a primary care physician before using fennel essential oil.
 This is especially true if you are taking medication or anticipate having surgery in the near future.

-Whether you use fennel to fight a cough, benefit your digestive system, or improve mental clarity and energy, this powerful, potent, and effective essential oil can prove beneficial in your daily routine.
+Whether you use fennel to fight a cough, boost the digestive system, or improve mental clarity and energy, this powerful oil can provide daily benefits.
 MONQ has made it simple for you to incorporate it into your daily life as fennel is found in our Happy personal diffuser to help bring a little more joy into your life.